We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Switzerland is famously neutral in international affairs, but that doesn’t mean the country isn’t prepared for conflict.
 On the contrary, all Swiss males have to undergo compulsory military service, and the country has one of the highest rates of gun ownership in the world; although they don’t get to use them much.
 In case of nuclear war, the country also has enough bunker space to protect the entire population.

 Another major myth.
-There might be festivals dedicated to it but in reality, no one really loves yodeling in Switzerland.
+There might be festivals dedicated to it but in reality, the Swiss usually aren’t crazy about yodeling.
 And you would really have to go out of your way to hear it.